NvChad/nvchad.github.io/docs/config/Custom config.md

 -- make sure you do :PackerCompile or :PackerSync after this since the packer_compiled.vim or packer_compiled.lua present in the ~/.config/nvim/plugin dir needs to update the paths!
 ```

-## Override default config of a plugin
+### Override default config of a plugin

+- Note : check 'default' table in your plugin's config and override a valid table in that default table.

 ```lua
 M.plugins = {